-The Pacific Highway is one of the most heavily used road corridors for freight in New South Wales.
+Problem The Pacific Motorway/Highway is one of the most heavily used road corridors for freight in New South Wales.
 The highway is critical to the transport of freight between Sydney and Brisbane.

-The section of the Pacific Highway from Black Hill to Raymond Terrace is also part of a strategic junction where the north-south traffic flows between Sydney and Brisbane cross the east-west traffic flows between the Hunter and New England region and the Port of Newcastle.

-Between John Renshaw Drive and Raymond Terrace, the highway is at arterial road standard with at-grade intersections, hindering the free flow of traffic.
+The section of the corridor between Black Hill and Raymond Terrace is also part of a strategic junction where the north-south traffic flows between Sydney and Brisbane cross the east-west traffic flows between Newcastle, including the Port of Newcastle, and the Hunter, New England and Central West and Orana regions.
+Between John Renshaw Drive and Raymond Terrace, the highway is at arterial road standard with at-grade intersections, hindering the free flow of freight and commuter traffic.
 Traffic speed during the morning peak is estimated to be 60 km/h by 2021, dropping to 23-39 km/h by 2031.
 In 2016, an average 22,000 vehicles used the route during the afternoon peak.
 This is expected to increase by 36% by 2031.
 The major growth drivers are the planned industrial developments at Black Hill, Tomago Road and Weakleys Drive.
 It is estimated that road network improvements could increase travel speed by around 20 km/h.
 The current road network does not adequately cater for High Productivity Vehicles.
-Heavy vehicles travelling to and from Tomago industrial area and the Port of Newcastle are required to undertake contra-flow movements during the night.
+Heavy vehicles travelling to and from Tomago industrial area and the Port of Newcastle are required to undertake contraflow movements during the night.
 The use of High Productivity Vehicles to transport freight is estimated to generate significant productivity benefits.

 It is estimated that these vehicles could perform the freight task with up to 37% fewer trucks and vehicle kilometres travelled compared to other vehicles.

+Proposed initiative

-Upgrade of the Pacific Highway between John Renshaw Drive and Raymond Terrace to motorway standard.
-This would lead to productivity benefits from faster freight movements north-south in the Sydney to Brisbane corridor and for intersecting east-west traffic flows to and from the Port of Newcastle.
+The initiative proposes to upgrade the Pacific Highway between John Renshaw Drive and Raymond Terrace to motorway standard.
+The improved road standard and bypasses of Hexham and Heatherbrae would lead to productivity benefits from faster freight movements north-south in the Sydney-Brisbane corridor, and for intersecting east-west traffic flows between Newcastle, including the Port of Newcastle, and the Hunter, New England and Central West and Orana regions.

+Next steps

 Western Sydney Infrastructure Plan

-From 2011 to 2031, the population of Western Sydney will increase by around 900,000 people, with around half of all Sydney Basin residents expected to be living in the region within 25 years.
+Problem From 2011 to 2031, the population of Western Sydney will increase by around 900,000 people, with around half of all Sydney Basin residents expected to be living in the region within 25 years.
 Preliminary analysis indicates that initial demand at Western Sydney Airport will be about 3 million passengers per year from commencement of airport operations in the mid-2020s.
 Future development in Western Sydney, and at the Western Sydney Airport, is expected to generate additional travel demand that would eventually exceed the capacity of the existing road network.

-The initiative includes a suite of road projects including:

-- upgrading The Northern Road to a minimum of four lanes - building a new M12 Motorway to provide access to the Western Sydney Airport between the M7 Motorway and The Northern Road - upgrading Bringelly Road to a minimum of four lanes - building the Werrington Arterial Road linking the M4 Motorway and Great Western Highway - a package of local road upgrades.
+Proposed initiative The initiative includes a suite of road projects including: - upgrading The Northern Road to a minimum of four lanes - building a new M12 Motorway to provide access to the Western Sydney Airport between the M7 Motorway and The Northern Road - upgrading Bringelly Road to a minimum of four lanes - building the Werrington Arterial Road linking the M4 Motorway and Great Western Highway - a package of local road upgrades.